‘Salmon and People in a Changing World’

 Any research which falls under the International Year of Salmon project at any time will carry the branding and organisational/communication structure as appropriate.

 Any programme of research requires extensive planning, funding, data collection and analysis before the findings can be disseminated; this process will take many years.
-The International Year of the Salmon initiative will comprise three phases (planning, launch and research) but the focal year for activities will be 2019.
+The International Year of the Salmon initiative will comprise three phases (planning, launch and research).

 North Atlantic Steering Committee Reports: